noahnkr/portfolio-site/public/posts/linear-regression.md

 Each weight tells us how strongly that feature influences the prediction.
 The model combines all the weighted inputs and adds the bias to produce the output.

-### From One Example to Many
+## From One Example to Many

-So far, we've described a single prediciton for one input.
+So far, we've described a single prediction for one input.
 But machine learning models are trained on _many examples_ at once.
 If we have $n$ training examples, each with $d$ features, we can stack all our input vectors into a matrix:

 $$
 X = \begin{bmatrix} x^{(1)} \\ x^{(2)} \\ \vdots \\ x^{(n)} \\\end{bmatrix} = \begin{bmatrix} x^{(1)}_1 & x^{(1)}_2 & \dots & x^{(1)}_d \\ x^{(2)}_1 & x^{(2)}_2 & \dots & x^{(2)}_d \\ \vdots & \vdots & \ddots & \vdots \\ x^{(n)}_1 & x^{(n)}_2 & \dots & x^{(n)}_d \end{bmatrix}